 I think from charity shopping and vintage shopping, I've been able to take time in finding what I actually like, and creating my style.

 I'm thinking about things that I will wear again, things that will have a lifespan in my wardrobe, rather than a dress that I'm going to wear for that night, and then get rid of.

 It might take longer in charity shops to find the right clothes, but when you do, it's worth it.

-At first, it can feel like an impossible task finding a gem among the rails in charity shops.
+At first, it can feel like an impossible task to find a gem among the rails in charity shops.
 So, what is Becky's secret to finding the best second-hand clothes on a budget?